Where in NH to find a taste of Ireland

 In the month of March, everyone is Irish, so why not eat like an Irishman?
 Aight!

 It’s clear why the Irish are known to be “lucky” — they eat (and drink) pretty darn well.
 From tender corned beef to whiskey to buttery mashed potatoes, the Irish are a fortunate bunch.
 But there’s no reason why they should be the only ones having a feast this St. Patrick’s Day.
-Here are eight great places across New Hampshire offering (mostly) authentic Irish treats.
+Here are our favorite places across New Hampshire offering (mostly) authentic Irish treats.

 The dish: Shepherd’s Pie